 But is this 24-year-old's hot streak really worthy of such a lofty comparison?
 When Billboard asked her a slightly different version of that very question, she humbly demurred, saying, "It doesn't mean anything."
 Then, unable to quite leave it alone, she added, "I'd rather be The Rolling Stones."

 Perhaps that's because the Stones more than the Beatles cultivated a devil-may-care brazenness from the get-go—an attitude Azalea cops with flagrant abandonment.
 And as for humility, well, whatever amount of that character trait that momentarily presented itself in the Billboard interview is ... absolutely nowhere to be seen in her song.
 Instead, Iggy spends the entirety of "Fancy" proclaiming how great she is and how much awesome stuff she has apparently already accrued in her scant 24 years.

 OK.
-So … Iggy … is … the … realest.
-And … Iggy … is … still in the murder business?
-Now, hopefully that latter bit isn't as "real" as the rest of her!
+So ...
+Iggy ... is ... the ... realest.
+And ...
+Iggy ... is ... still in the "murda" business?
+Now, that last bit most likely is a reference to being hyper-hip and super-cool, not cocking a Glock and and gunning someone down.
 Still, I get the point: Don't even think about messing with this transplanted Aussie 'cuz she's so much realer than me.